(559) 674-8871

 Farm Bureau is the unified national voice of agriculture, we work to enhance and strengthen the lives of rural Americans and to build strong, prosperous agricultural communities.

-We represent our farmers and ranchers, our source for local, fresh, safe produce.
-Our membership of 1,200 individuals strong, including members of the farming community and the public who believe in the importance of supporting local farmers who feed their families.
+We represent our farmers and ranchers, our source for local, fresh, safe food.
+Our membership of 400 individuals strong, including members of the farming community and the public who believe in the importance of supporting local farmers who feed their families.

 Fourth Generation Heritage